What is chondrosarcoma?

 Additionally, we employ numerous best practices before, during and after surgery to decrease the risk of infection and increase positive outcomes.
 For more details about safety protocols at Children's Hospital of Philadelphia, see safety in surgery.

 Chemotherapy refers to medicines that help fight cancer.
-It is not effective at treating chondrosarcoma and therefore not used at CHOP.
+It is generally not effective at treating chondrosarcoma and therefore not routinely used at CHOP.

 After surgery, your child may require pain medication until the surgical site heals and ongoing physical therapy.
 Most children are encouraged to resume as active a life as possible.